AxisCommunications/tutorial-axis-object-analytics-to-grafana/README.md

 It uses MQTT as a secure transport protocol from the camera to AWS.
 [AWS IoT Core](https://aws.amazon.com/iot-core/) (MQTT broker) receives the MQTT messages from the camera and forwards them to a time-series database ([Amazon Timestream](https://aws.amazon.com/timestream/)) for storage and further processing.
 A local or cloud instance of Grafana is connected to the Amazon Timestream database, which queries the data and displays it visually in graphs and tables.

 ![architecture](assets/architecture.png)

+> **Note** Some sections can be replaced or changed to get a solution that fits other use-cases.
+For example, replace AXIS Object Analytics with some other analytics or triggers that send metadata to the AWS cloud.
+Or replace the Grafana visualization dashboard with some other data visualization platform.

 ## Prerequisites